 Monorail lighting systems allow you to create functional sculptures for the ceiling.
 The metal track can be shaped into graceful curves to suit the design of your kitchen, and because it is suspended from the ceiling by hardware called standoffs, it can be mounted on ceilings that might not be perfectly smooth and level.
 Most monorail systems are low-voltage, operating on 12 or 24 volts.
 Shades are available in an enormous range of colors, shapes, and materials to suit the style of any kitchen.

 The size of your kitchen helps determine how many fixtures you will need for adequate illumination, but color makes a difference, too.
 White reflects light, bouncing it back into the room and making the space feel brighter.
 With many white surfaces, you might be able to lower the wattage of bulbs used or even cut back on the number of fixtures and still have a well-illuminated room.
-Some low-wattage bulbs will no longer be available after legislation was passed to phase out certain incandescent lights: 75-watt bulbs will not be available in 2013, and 60- and 40-watt bulbs will follow in 2014.
 In this kitchen, a reflective white ceiling, white walls, and white countertops maximize the light provided by the pendant lamps.
 The pendants use a photographer's trick to maximize light: They bounce light off the white ceiling, and the light reflects back down to the white marble countertop, spreading a soft general illumination the length and width of the large island.
 The uncovered window brings in natural light during the day, cutting down on the need to use electric lights until early evening.

-Choosing pendant lights can be overwhelming -- there are hundreds of lights to fit every style of decor.
+Pendant lights come in a variety of styles, shapes, sizes and colors.
+They work well to fill the visual void above islands and peninsulas, while providing necessary illumination for the work area.
 In this cottage kitchen, vintage-style lanterns are suspended above the island, adding another layer of chic to the room.